karet-org/karet-docs/guide/templates.md

 ### Blank

-The simplest possible config: no source containers, no mappings, no analytic tables, no dashboards.
+An empty config with no source containers, mappings, analytic tables, or dashboards.
 Useful when you want to assemble everything yourself in the graph editor.

 ### Spending Tracker